kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

-Small RAM increase in kube-apiserver and kube-controller-manager to accommodate for caching the new API EvictionRequest type.
+Small RAM increase in kube-apiserver and kube-controller-manager to accommodate for caching the new API EvictionRequest and Eviction types.

-Small CPU increase in kube-controller-manager to run additional controller.
+Small CPU increase in kube-controller-manager to run two additional controllers.

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?